johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Structural interaction ###

-An effective missional, discipleship movement becomes established on a biblical, messianic foundation as the divinely-ordained messianic structures function faithfully and interact dynamically with one another, in accordance with God's strategic design and purpose—as Paul wrote to the Ephesians:
+An effective missional, discipleship movement becomes established as divinely-ordained messianic structures learn to function faithfully and interact dynamically with one another, in accordance with God's strategic design and purpose.

+As Paul wrote to the Ephesians:

 Ephesians 2:19b-22
 :	You are...members of the household of God, built upon the foundation of the apostles and prophets, with Christ himself as the cornerstone.
 In him the whole *structure* is joined together and grows into a holy temple in the Lord, in whom you also are being built spiritually into a dwelling place for God.